Overview

 $27.6B

-Tokenized real-world assets are now large enough to matter in institutional workflow design.
+Tokenized real-world assets are now large enough to shape institutional workflow design, with Nasdaq and NYSE standing up dedicated divisions.

 The Stablecoin Standard